Gigi Hadid's Makeup Artist Did My Makeup & I Never Want To Take It Off

 Ta has also accrued a dedicated roster of celebrity clients and now counts Shay Mitchell, Olivia Munn, Gigi's sister Bella Hadid, and Joan Smalls as regulars.
 I got a chance to sit in Ta's makeup chair and learn firsthand how he approaches doing makeup on some of the fashion industry's biggest stars.

-Tom Ford Shade And Illuminate, $120.05, available at Nordstrom; La Mer Soft Fluid Long Wear Foundation, $150, available at Sephora; Jouer Sunswept Bronzer Duo, $30 USD, available at Jouer; Benefit Hoola Matte Bronzer, $40, available at Sephora; Dose Of Colours Desi x Katy Friendcation Palette, $55 USD, available at Dose Of Colours; Morphe 35B Colour Burst Artistry Palette, $39 USD, available at Morphe; Patrick Ta Major Glow Highlighting Mist, $40, available at Sephora; Patrick Ta Major Glow Setting Fan, $24, available at Sephora; Patrick Ta Major Glow Body Oil, $65, available at Sephora; Marc Jacobs Velvet Noir Mascara, $33, available at Sephora; Tom Ford Brow Sculptor, $65, available at Sephora; Mac Lip Pencil In Whirl, $22, available at MAC; Patrick Ta Major Glow Lip Shine, $26, available at Sephora.
+Tom Ford Shade And Illuminate, $85, available at Nordstrom; La Mer Soft Fluid Long Wear Foundation, $120, available at Sephora; Jouer Sunswept Bronzer Duo, $30, available at Jouer; Benefit Hoola Matte Bronzer, $30, available at Sephora; Dose Of Colors Desi x Katy Friendcation Palette, $55, available at Dose Of Colors; Morphe 35B Color Burst Artistry Palette, $39, available at Morphe; Patrick Ta Major Glow Highlighting Mist, $32, available at Sephora; Patrick Ta Major Glow Setting Fan, $24, available at Sephora; Patrick Ta Major Glow Body Oil, $52, available at Sephora; Marc Jacobs Velvet Noir Mascara, $26, available at Sephora; Tom Ford Brow Sculptor, $52, available at Sephora; Mac Lip Pencil In Whirl, $18, available at MAC; Patrick Ta Major Glow Lip Shine, $22, available at Sephora.

 Advertisement